garrandall/popular-music-data/tracks/i-like-the-sound-of-that-rascal-flatts.md

 Wanna here you say come on over, cause when you tell me to come on over I like the sound of that

-Ohhh ohh ohh
+Ohhh oh oh
 I like the sound, I like the sound of that
-Ohhh ohh ohh
+Ohhh oh oh
 I like the sound, I like the sound of that
-Ohhh ohh ohh
+Ohhh oh oh
 I like the sound, I like the sound of that
 Yes I do
-Ohhh ohh ohh
+Ohhh oh oh
 I like the sound, I like the sound of that
 Ohhh